cdusold/lethal-moreads/thundermod/README.md

 Also, ads now play if you're the last one left as well, which means they'll appear in solo play as well.

 *New*: Customize the ad slogans!
-Format is [slogan]:[value], and comma separated, where value is the maximum value that can be rolled to see that slogan.
-The roll picks a random int from 0-100, and the check goes from left to right, so keep the list ordered by value low to high.
-(Debating switching to a weight system.)
+Format is [slogan]:[weight], and comma separated, where weight is the unnormalized chance that slogan will be rolled.
+The odds do not have to add up to 100, nor does the order matter.

 # Miscellanious fixes